Usage

 health care for everybody in the universe?

-used: a helping verb to
+a helping verb to

 something previously accustomed to.
-Otherwise use "utilize".
+Otherwise utilize

 war -